grabbou/nodeschool-eventemitter/exercises/study_events/problem.md

 You are a manager of NodeSchool chapter in your city.
 You need to keep track of new students that arrive in order to order a pizza for them.
 Instead of standing in front of the doors and waiting for one to arrive, you've asked your friend to call you when somebody comes in.

-Subscribe to `call` event that your phone emits and print message of your choice when this happens.

-Each time you run your code, you may receive a different number of attendees, that's fun!

-## Boilerplate

 Before you begin, define and export function with following signature:

 ```js